 The Alzheimer's Association's core values are forged by our commitment to the highest ethical standards and drive our priorities, commitments and organizational decisions.
 Our reputation is the ultimate asset, and these core values guide our behaviors, judgments and how we accomplish our mission:

-The Association works on national and local levels to ensure care and support for all those affected by Alzheimer’s and other dementias.
+The Alzheimer’s Association engages with communities on national, state and local levels to ensure access to quality care and support for everyone affected by Alzheimer’s and all other dementia.

-- Increase access to a timely diagnosis and quality care through health systems and long-term care and community-based providers.
+- Increase equitable access to early and accurate diagnosis, treatment, risk reduction and quality care through health systems, health care payers, and long-term care and community-based resources.

 Increasing Concern and Awareness

 The Alzheimer’s Association is the leading global voluntary health organization advancing Alzheimer’s disease and dementia awareness in all communities.
 We have successfully built our brand and extended reach to increase awareness, reduce stigma and increase the public’s knowledge of our support resources and advances in Alzheimer’s and dementia research.

 - Increase the level of awareness of the Alzheimer’s Association from the current baseline.

 - Continue to drive concern for the disease, maintaining its strong baseline.

 - By the conclusion of FY25, advance the global cause of Alzheimer’s and all other dementia by increasing the Association’s powerful public reach by more than 800 million total impressions from current baseline, supporting growth of all mission pillars.

 Strengthening Diversity, Equity and Inclusion

 The Alzheimer’s Association strives to be a leading organization in diversity, equity and inclusion.
 We seek to create a culture where staff, volunteers and constituents are empowered to share their voices and perspectives to create an environment of inclusion, growth, positivity, belonging and change.
 This culture is embraced by all parts of the Association and partnering organizations.